dboghra/dboghra/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hiiiiii My name is Dreshta and I go by she/her pronouns.
+Hi!
+My name is Dreshta Boghra, and I go by she/her pronouns.

+Some of my work, like YCSB+R distributed database benchmarking, Synth AI research, and CityRat (a location-based web app project), is kept in private repositories.
+I’m happy to share code samples or walk through my work upon request.